Bromgard/rcblack/grammar/prepositions.md

 ## Prepositions that Activate Only the Genitive Case

 The following prepositions activate the genitive case only.
-According to E.V.
-Gordon, the prepositional use of these words came relatively late.
+The prepositional use of these words came relatively late.

 * til
 * innan